mickaelremilien/os_image_factory/images/bundle-trusty-vpn-roadwarrior/README_EN.md

 - PROVINCE(entre 1 et 40 characters)
 - EMAIL (entre 1 et 40 characters)
 - COUNTRY (entre 1 et 2 characters)
- 10. Enter the client and server network that you want to configurate ending by /24 :
+ 10. Enter the server subnet that you want to configure ending by /24 :
- Client_cidr :  X.X.X.X/24
  Server_cidr : X.X.X.X/24
  11. Choose the size of your instance among the up and down menu  « flavor_name » and click on « Launch »
  12. connect yourself on the server and the client OpenVPN by ssh using your ssh key with the following command